A Typical Daly in the Life of a Car Salesman

 - You now have the car detailed, fueled, and ready for delivery and are waiting for the customer to get out of the finance office. (what is taking so long?).

 - 3+ hours from greeting your customer, you deliver their new car to them.

-- You end up making $100 mini commission because of some finance issue causing the profit on the deal to get cut (completely out of the salesman's control, they either cut the deal or lose it all together).
+- You end up making a $100 mini commission because of some finance issue causing the profit on the deal to get cut (entirely out of the salesman’s control, they either cut the deal or lose it all).